toanpn/ai-agent-platform/docs/tech_specs/frontend.md

 - **Backend-Driven:** The application will be a pure consumer of the `AgentPlatform.API`.
 It will not connect to any third-party LLM services directly.
 - **Component-Based:** The UI will be built using Angular, leveraging a modular, component-based architecture.
 - **Simplified UX:** Following the business specifications, the UI will be streamlined.
 Features like Workspaces, direct LLM model selection, and client-side presets/prompts are explicitly excluded to maintain simplicity.
+- **Internationalization:** The application supports multiple languages with Vietnamese as the default language, providing a localized user experience.

 ## 2. Technology Stack